arangodb/docs/3.8/aql/execution-and-performance-query-profiler.md

 Without any indexes this query should have to perform the following operations:

-1. Perfom a full collection scan via a _EnumerateCollectionNode_ and outputting a row containing the document in `doc`.
+1. Perform a full collection scan via a _EnumerateCollectionNode_ and outputting a row containing the document in `doc`.
 2. Calculate the boolean expression `LET #1 = doc.value < 10` from all inputs
    via a _CalculationNode_